On this page:

 - Aldosterone controls your body’s water balance.

-- Adrenaline and noradrenaline are prepare your body for emergency situations.
+- Adrenaline and noradrenaline prepare your body for emergency situations.
 For example, by increasing your heart rate and raising your blood pressure.

 For more information